 A Guide to Seed Storage and Treatment

-With harvest well underway and possibly finished in many areas, farmers will now be thinking about storing and treating their grain for next year’s seed.
+With harvest underway in many areas, a lot of you will be thinking about storing and treating your grain for next year’s seed.

 Aim for moisture content of below 12% and stored temperatures less than 20 degrees Celsius.

 Ensure that the equipment you are using to load or treat your grain, and the storage you are using is clean from any old grain.
 This old grain is a breeding haven for grain storage insects and is one of the most frequent ways storage insects infect newly stored seed.

 Phosphine is a common practice to fumigate grain for stored grain insects.
 The problem however is that poorly fumigated grain doesn’t control all of the insects, often only killing adult insects resulting in re-infestation from eggs and larvae at a later date.
 This also increases the likely hood of developing phosphine resistance.

 Make sure you use a pressure tested seed silo to fumigate grain in as any silo that cannot be pressure sealed will have high likely hood of not killing insects at all life cycles.
 Also ensure that you use the correct rate of phosphine for the size of your silo and amount of grain you are storing and that you fumigate for the proper time period.
 As a general rule, proper fumigation requires 10-17 days.

 Any impurities in a grain sample such as dust, stubble or shriveled grain will result in poor seed treatment application due to the product sticking to these impurities and not on the grain for use when sowing.
 For this fact ensure that all seed is properly cleaned and that you are only left with high quality grain to be treated with the treatment required.